 I invoke and call upon thee, Mighty Mother of us all, bringer of all fruitfulness … Hail Aradia!
 From the Amalthean Horn; Pour forth thy store of love; I lowly bend…”

 Compare these chants with those prayed to Catholic goddess and you can see that though the names are different, the entity being contacted is the same.
-It was this same goddess that ensnared the people of God many times and took their hearts away from Him in Scripture.
+It was this same goddess that ensnared the people of God in Scripture and took their hearts away from Him.

 “And they forsook the LORD and served Baal and Ashtaroth” (Jud.
-2:13) What was God’s response?
+2:13).
+And God’s response?
 “And the anger of the LORD was hot against Israel, and he delivered them into the hands of spoilers…” (vs 14)

 The same continues today.
 God’s response to those who worship this mistress of the devils and queen of hell has not changed.
-Renounce her worship and escape from her clutches before it’s too late.
+Dear friends, renounce her worship and escape from her clutches before it’s too late.